robby-d/oddspot/README.md

 # IF RUNNING CUSTOM MODELS: put your custom models in the custom_models directory,
 # then, in the command below, replace `/home/local/oddspot/` with your oddspot directory
 #sudo docker run --gpus all -e VISION-DETECTION=True -v localstorage:/datastore -v /home/local/oddspot/custom_models:/modelstore/detection -p 5000:5000 -d --restart always deepquestai/deepstack:gpu
 ```

-Install and start deepstack (if using CPU):
+If using a CPU -- Install and start non-GPU Deepstack:
 ```
 docker pull deepquestai/deepstack
 # in the command below, replace `/home/local/oddspot/` with your oddspot directory